fleer/RAM/README.md

 ```
 The chosen parameters are nearly the same as in [3].

-### Results
-The plot below shows the training accuracy for the first 400 epochs:
+The plot below shows the training accuracy for the first 400 epochs.
+ Additionally, examples of the images and the glimpses used by the network are diaplyed.
 ![Example](./MNIST_Results/MNIST_accuracy.png)

-### Examples Images
-To create images of the glimpses that the network uses after training, simply execute the evaluation script `evaluate.py run_mnist`.

 |Originial Image | Glimpse 0| Glimpse 1| Glimpse 2 |Glimpse 3|
 |:--:|:--:|:--:|:--:|:--:|